External Evaluation Shows Extraordinary Impact of Treatment and MiracleFeet's Approach

 - Over 80% of local providers say their ability to treat clubfoot has significantly improved and they would not be able to replace MiracleFeet’s training.

 Measures of family and provider satisfaction, as well as treatment success were high and uniform across countries studied—suggesting MiracleFeet’s model and the Ponseti Method are both highly effective and inherently scalable.
-This external review validates our model and the extreme impact that providing high-quality clubfoot treatment has on children’s lives.
+This external review validates the extreme impact that providing high-quality clubfoot treatment has on children’s lives.

 60 Decibels makes it easy to listen to the people who matter most.
 60 Decibels is an impact measurement company that helps organizations around the world better understand their customers, suppliers, and beneficiaries.
 Its proprietary approach, Lean DataSM, brings customer-centricity, speed and responsiveness to impact measurement.
 60 Decibels has a network of 120+ trained Lean DataSM researchers in 32 countries who speak directly to customers to understand their lived experience.
 By combining voice, SMS, and other technologies to collect data remotely with proprietary survey tools, 60 Decibels helps clients listen more effectively and benchmark their social performance against their peers.